 Homework Helper: The right desk can create a distraction-free zone for homework, studying, and college applications.
 For today’s teen, skip the small secretary desk and look for styles with a large tabletop––where they can spread out their laptop, textbooks, and snacks––and generous storage.
 With floating shelves and three drawers, the reclaimed wood Hill Desk will keep your teen organized.
 Brighten up their workspace with the Marla Task Lamp.

-Books & More: Half display case, half storage unit, an airy bookcase is essential in any adolescent’s bedroom, providing space to showcase trophies, photos, keepsakes, and books.
-The Kimbrell Bookcase has delicate glamour, while the Lavinia Bookcase offers extra surface area with deep oak shelves.
+Books & More: Half display case, half storage unit, an airy bookcase is essential in an adolescent’s bedroom, providing space to showcase trophies, photos, keepsakes, and books.
+The Kimbrell Bookcase has delicate glamour, while the Lavinia Bookcase offers an extra surface area with deep oak shelves.